Mean-field dynamics of attractive resource interaction: From uniform to aggregated states: Dependence of the equilibrium on the set of constants.

-The conditions derived in Theorem \ref{thpop3}, which determine whether a component $p_i^\infty$ is zero or positive, describe a series of bifurcations (see \cite{GH13, Timokha2025, Burylko2020, Burylko2021, Avrutin2019, Baiardi2020, Sushko2016}).
+The conditions derived in Theorem \ref{thpop3}, which determine whether a component $p_i^\infty$ is zero or positive, describe a series of bifurcations (see \cite{GH13, Timokha2025, Avrutin2019, Baiardi2020, Sushko2016}).
+It is worth noting that such structural transitions are a fundamental feature of collective dynamics in complex networks, particularly in mean--field models of coupled oscillators with mixed attractive-repulsive (conformist and contrarian) interactions \cite{Pikovsky2001, Daido1992, Hong2011_PRL, Hong2011_PRE, Burylko2020, Burylko2021}.
 The specific bifurcation occurring here is a \emph{transcritical bifurcation}, where a stable interior fixed point collides with an unstable boundary fixed point and they exchange stability.
-This mechanism, common in ecological models \cite{Murray2002}, precisely describes how a component is eliminated from or "switched on" in the system .
+This mechanism, common in ecological models \cite{Murray2002}, precisely describes how a component is eliminated from or ``switched on'' in the system.